slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"There is something irremediably sad at an atheist’s funeral." (...)
 "Those who think religion is about belief don’t understand religion, and don’t understand belief."
 -- Nassim Taleb [1960]*

+> *"Religions exist because people would rather have a wrong answer than no answer at all."
+-- Chuck Palahniuk [1962]*

 > *"Believe in the religion that has no name." (...)
 "Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
 It isn’t just religion that controls you by declaring you a sinner." (...)